davepinch/pinchy.cc/scratchpad.md

 Hello, world.

+# Comparison Pages

+Add a layout for comparing two items, property by property.
+[10/7/2023]

 # Auto-Identify border Wikipedia articles

 Instead of adding a borders: section in Wikipedia articles, in which each entry points to the article for the bordering item, generate the links automatically based on the borders: property of the parent hashtag.
 [10/7/2023]